 On the plus side, though, as mentioned, the plan can encourage healthier habits among its followers.
 Many people agree that skipping breakfast is a bad idea.
 So, at the very least, following the two-week Special K Diet can get you in the habit of having something for breakfast, which is a step in the right direction.
 In fact, while conducting a survey of several studies, two researchers concluded that, "breakfast eating may prevent obesity and related chronic conditions through a number of behavioral and biological mechanisms, including being part of an overall healthful eating pattern … aiding in appetite control throughout the day" [source: Timlin and Pereira].

 Now that you know a little more about the Special K Diet, you can think about this information and determine if the diet is right for you.

-Be sure to check out the links on the next page for more information on dieting and related topics.
+Be sure to check out the links below for more information on dieting and related topics.